skilesare/immortality/a_new_constitution/article_i.md

 To establish off-world colonies, both on worlds and as space stations, and regulate the trade routes amongst them, to preserve the long term existence of the human race.

-To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries such that the grant of rights adhears to the following set of retrictions: no grant of rights shall be extended beyond its orginal grant.
-Exclusive Patents on Technolgies must include a material component.
+To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries such that the grant of rights adheres to the following set of restrictions: no grant of rights shall be extended beyond its original grant.
+Exclusive Patents on Technologies must include a material component.
 Patents that do not contain a material component and software patents must be open patents.
-Patents of technology shall not exced 21 years and if it is found that upholding the patent shall endanger the life of any citizen than it shall be declared an open patent by the courts.
-The use of open patatents by citizens and non-limited libility entities shall not be infringed.
-Any limited liability corporation wishing to use an open pattents may do so by negotiationg the rights with the patent holder or by providing common stock of the corporation wanting to use the technology to the patent awardee valued at equal to the cost of developing the technology as declared by the patent holder in the patent.
-Copywrites on images, texts, films, renderings, and other such creative arts shall not exced 50 years.
-Congress shall make no law extending or circumventing patent and copywrite limits except by proposing an amendment to this constituiton via the perscribed method in Article X. Patents rights and Copyright rights shall not be transfered from one citizen to another except that citizens may leave patent rights to heirs upon death.
+Patents of technology shall not exceed 21 years and if it is found that upholding the patent shall endanger the life of any citizen than it shall be declared an open patent by the courts.
+The use of open patents by citizens and non-limited liability entities shall not be infringed.
+Any limited liability corporation wishing to use an open patents may do so by negotiating the rights with the patent holder or by providing common stock of the corporation wanting to use the technology to the patent awardee valued at equal to the cost of developing the technology as declared by the patent holder in the patent.
+Copyrights on images, texts, films, renderings, and other such creative arts shall not exceed 50 years.

+Congress shall make no law extending or circumventing patent and copyright limits except by proposing an amendment to this constitution via the prescribed method in Article X. Patents rights and Copyright rights shall not be transfered from one citizen to another except that citizens may leave patent rights to heirs upon death.
 Corporations may only transfer patent rights upon blockchain bankruptcy or wholesale purchase of the corporation.
-No corporation shall be granted a patent who's sole or majority business is the holding and enforcing of patenets.
-Corporations may not hold copywrite but must pass the copywrite either directly to the citizens responsible for the production of the art or a class of all citizens who have recieved a payment for employment or services for the time period during which the art was created.
-And the right to recend assignment of copywrite rights from citizens or a class of citizens shall not be restricted.
+No corporation shall be granted a patent whose sole or majority business is the holding and enforcing of patents.
+Corporations may not hold copyright but must pass the copyright either directly to the citizens responsible for the production of the art or a class of all citizens who have received a payment for employment or services for the time period during which the art was created.
+And the right to rescind assignment of copyright rights from citizens or a class of citizens shall not be restricted.

 To constitute Tribunals inferior to the supreme Court;